hankaibo/myhospital-nest/docs/architecture.md

 ## FAQ

+### Is there a way to generate a new resource (controller, service, DTOs, etc) with Hexagonal Architecture?

+Yes, you can use the [CLI](cli.md) to generate a new resource with Hexagonal Architecture.

 ### I don't want to use Hexagonal Architecture.
 How can I use a traditional (three-tier) architecture for NestJS?

 You still can use [Three-tier Architecture](https://en.wikipedia.org/wiki/Multitier_architecture#Three-tier_architecture) `[controllers] -> [services] -> [data access]` near [Hexagonal Architecture](#hexagonal-architecture).